nodemailer/nodemailer/README.md

 The source for Nodemailer is available at [GitHub](https://github.com/andris9/Nodemailer).

+### Windows Users

+Nodemailer requires `mimelib-noiconv` to run which can be downloaded [here](https://github.com/andris9/mimelib/zipball/noiconv).
+Rename the directory to `mimelib-noiconv` and copy it to `node_modules` directory in nodemailer package (you need to create `node_modules` directory probably yourself to the root of nodemailer directory).

 ### Compatibility

 Nodemailer is fully compatible with Node.js versions 0.3.x, 0.4.x and 0.5.x on *nix and 0.5.x on Windows